NataliaVelasquez18/Pewlett_Hackard/README.md

 # Employee Database with SQL

-An employee database built in SQL using PostgreSQL to migrate the information from legacy systems and solve some business questions
+A database built in SQL to migrate large amounts of employee information from legacy systems to PostgreSQL and solve some business questions.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get your PostgreSQL database up and running on your local machine.

 ### Prerequisites

 What things you need to install the software and how to install them

 ```
-Give examples
+Before the installations there are some important concepts you need to know.  **PostgreSQL**, typically referred to as just "Postgres," is a relational database system.
+This type of database consists of tables and their predefined relationships. pgAdmin is the window into our database: it's where queries are written and executed and where results are viewed.
+While Postgres holds the files, pgAdmin provides the access.
+All SQL actions take place within these two programs, so let's install them.
 ```

 ### Installing